anuveshkumar/KeepNote2/readme.md

 ### Problem Statement

-In this case study: Keep Note Step 1, we will develop a monolithic application which will get the note Id,title,content and status from the user using a form (JSP/HTML), persist the data in Array List and display all notes with details such as note id,note title, note content,note status and LocalDateTime of posting in a reverse chronological order (atest note first).
+In this case study: Keep Note Step 1, we will develop a monolithic application which will get the keepNote Id,title,content and status from the user using a form (JSP/HTML), persist the data in Array List and display all keepNotes with details such as keepNote id,keepNote title, keepNote content,keepNote status and LocalDateTime of posting in a reverse chronological order (atest keepNote first).

 **Note: For detailed clarity on the class files, kindly go thru the Project Structure**
 ### Expected solution